rmarku/ltpapi/README.md

 ## Testing

 The application has some unit tests, but also integration tests that test some common flows.
-For the unit test testify is used, for the integration test, testing containers is used.
+For the unit test I used [testify](https://github.com/stretchr/testify), for the integration test, testing containers is used.

 To run the unit tests:

 ```bash
 go test ./... -v
 ```

+### Integration Tests

+The UUT scope for integration testing is this entire service.
+I assume that this service is a module in a larger system, so the system or e2e tests would have as the UUT all the services working together.
+If the UUT for integration testing were the different modules of this service, a different approach would be used.
+A valid approach in this case would be to use httptest and direct gin router.

 To run the integration tests: